CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

      (those code units are assumed to be working).<br>
       e.g. `seedu.manager.storage.StorageManagerTest`
    3. Hybrids of unit and integration tests.
-These tests check multiple code units as well as how the are connected together.<br>
+These tests check multiple code units as well as how they are connected together.<br>
       e.g. `seedu.manager.logic.LogicManagerTest`

-**Headless GUI Testing** :
+**Headless GUI Testing**:

-1. Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode.
+* Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the headless mode.
 In the headless mode, GUI tests do not show up on the screen. <br>
 That means the developer can do other things on the Computer while the tests are running.<br>

-2. See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.
+* See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.

 #### Troubleshooting tests

  **Problem: Tests fail because of NullPointerException when AssertionError is expected. **

  * Reason: Assertions are not enabled for JUnit tests.
-   This can happen if you are not using a recent Eclipse version. (i.e. _Neon_ or later)
+   This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later).
  * Solution: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
    Delete run configurations created when you run tests earlier.